 \subsection{Prompts for question answering}

-Here we provide excerpts of prompts that were used for KG grounded question answering. \ref{box:entity_extraction} was used to extract entities relevant for the question.
-Then, with \ref{box:entity_linking} the LLM was instructed to choose relevant entities among entities similar to the extracted ones in the KG. \ref{box:question_decomposition} was used to decompose the question on single-hop subquestion conditioned on extracted entities or previously answered subquestion. \ref{box:if_answered} was used to check if a question is answered by a sequence of subquestions and corresponding answers.
-All prompts, instructions, in-context examples are available with the code.
+Here, we provide excerpts of prompts that were used for KG grounded question answering. \ref{box:entity_extraction} was used to extract entities relevant to the question.
+Then, with \ref{box:entity_linking} the LLM was instructed to choose relevant entities among entities similar to the extracted ones in the KG. \ref{box:question_decomposition} was used to decompose the question on a single-hop subquestion conditioned on extracted entities or previously answered subquestions. \ref{box:if_answered} was used to check if a question is answered by a sequence of subquestions and corresponding answers.
+All prompts, instructions, and in-context examples are available with the code.